| Trees | Indices | Help |

 |

-Removes all grain below specified area.
+Removes all grains below specified area.

 |